The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of David Hockney’s Hat On Chair (signed) is estimated to be worth between £4,800 and £7,000.
-This intaglio print was created in 1998 and has shown consistent value growth since its first sale on 24th November 2015.
-This is a rare artwork with an auction history of two sales.
-Over the past five years, the average annual growth rate of this work is 5%.
+The value of David Hockney’s Hat On Chair (signed) is estimated to be worth between £4,550 and £7,000.
+This intaglio print, created in 1998, has an auction history of two sales since its entry to the market on 24th November 2015.
+The current average annual growth rate of this artwork is not available.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis